Cancer & M.E.: My Story

-I started to feel unwell in mid 1983 after choking very badly on a chocolate!
-Initially I had flu like symptoms and experiencing occasional blackouts.
+I started to feel unwell in mid-1983 after choking very badly on a chocolate!
+Initially, I had flu-like symptoms and was experiencing occasional blackouts.
 By late 1983 I had the most horrendous cough and was coughing blood.
 Nobody took me seriously at the time.
 My body weight was dropping fast.
-After numerous hospital clinic visits, blood tests, chest x rays and TB testing I was told to go away, “There is nothing seriously wrong with you, you know too much and stop worrying.”
+After numerous hospital clinic visits, blood tests, chest X-rays and TB testing, I was told to go away, “There is nothing seriously wrong with you, you know too much and stop worrying.”
 I had qualified as a registered nurse in 1981 and married in 1982.

 I had 6 weeks off after completing all treatment and begged to go back to work through sheer boredom.
 The GP was not happy but backed down after he knew this lady was not going to take no for an answer.
 I continued working part time as the experience had made me view life through a rather different coloured pair of spectacles.
 It probably took me 2 years to get back on my feet emotionally and physically.

-I loved the new job but I started to feel tired, irritable and had odd symptoms particularly hot sweats.
+I loved the new job but I started to feel tired, irritable and had odd symptoms, particularly hot sweats.
 I recognised immediately I was experiencing menopausal symptoms.
-I had been warned my ovaries were likely to fail in approx. 5 years post chemotherapy.
+I had been warned my ovaries were likely to fail in approximately 5 years post chemotherapy.
 It actually happened in 4.
 Again the medical establishment laughed at me and told me not to be ridiculous.
-But I knew my own body and after complex negotiations with my GP and a hurried discussion with a Gynaecologist by my GP, in mid 1988 I started hormone replacement therapy.
+But I knew my own body and after complex negotiations with my GP and a hurried discussion with a gynaecologist by my GP, in mid-1988 I started hormone replacement therapy.
 I was 28 years of age and the realisation now dawned I would never have children.
 For information and help please read The Menopause & ME by Sarah Woolnough.

 More Life Changes